 But in our time, it becomes increasingly clear that the real “barbarity” in both nature and history is actually this thing called “civilization” that Christianity in modern form has “championed” all over the planet since 1492 as its vehicle and lifeway.
 Civilization has proven monstrously “barbarous” precisely in its very attempt to seal itself off from wild existence and the transformative processes of birth and death, metabolism and compost.
 Nowhere since its invention in Mesopotamia 6,000 years ago has civilization proved sustainable for more than a few centuries.
 Its patterns and career paths have been everywhere typical: the coercion/enslavement of labor, the rampant amassing of wealth by ruthless elites, the decimation of local watersheds and bio-regions, the fracturing of social order in civil war, the collapse of viability, and the need to go elsewhere and conquer others still living within local limits.
 Only now there are no “elsewheres” left to enable fresh starts or dispose of “waste” (whether in the form of people or products).
 It is recycling “all the way down” (and “up”) and the “frontier” is a globe.
 If we who insist on “civilizing” the world persist in fleeing ever and again the messes we create in the process—taking over “new lands” not our own and disappearing everyone in our way, in repeated patterns of conquest and starting over—we end up finally circling the planet and running up our own rear ends (as Anishinaabe/Huron/French/Irish teacher Martín Prechtel likes to muse)!

 Today, however, a new titanic Creature is weighing in on the blind self-absorption of our species.
-In the words of the late pastoral nomad activist of Arizona, Jim Corbett, in the civilizing process modern humanity has become autistic.
+In the thinking of the late pastoral nomad activist of Arizona, Jim Corbett, in the civilizing process modern humanity has become entirely solipsistic.
 We look at a cow or goat, a snake or trout—much less a lake or rock—and see “no one home.”
 But it is we who are not “there.”
 And a world we have judged “objective” and vacant of consciousness or life, is now arising in a collective concert of backtalk, affirming its Presence to the contrary, announcing apocalypse.
 Climate crisis in our hour is human provoked, but not human made.
 Modern science can indeed seek to grasp all the intricacies of the laws of nature at work in planetary heating, sea-level rise, ocean acidification, species extinction, etc., but finally those very “laws” are themselves mere constructs of our own imagination, while a Creation shot through with beauty and movement beyond mere technique continues to mutate its way into riffs and symbioses that are not simply algorithmic outcomes of calculated inputs.
 The “hell” we are up against today would seem to be one where—having decided technological control is our real god—we now scramble in terrified desperation to control “technologically” the cascade of interlocking effects whose mutual interaction is so intricately gargantuan, we can never hope to grasp all of the consequences before those consequences, in effect, “eat us alive.”
 We have perhaps been given over to our own civilizational blindness—seeking to heal blindness by way of more blindness.

 In a few hundred words, I will surely be misunderstood.
 I do not advocate a “discipleship” of giving up science as a method of continuous inquiry, but rather of renouncing scientism as a tautology of smug certainty (see Rupert Sheldrake https://www.youtube.com/watch?v=0waMBY3qEA4).
 I would rather give place to those yet indigenous enough in their lifestyle reciprocities with local ecologies to prioritize respect.
 Most such remaining communities are not Christian, but little beacons of memory from the deep past of our ancestry—like the Hadza of Kenya or the Moken of Thailand or the Saami of the artic.
 Peoples for whom wonder is not mediated by a screen of icons but a sky of stars, for whom soil is not something they own but a place to which they belong, and ritual not a rite of symbolic self-congratulation but a gift of actual food they owe—regularly and with profound gratitude—to non-human kin.
 When I think of “roots to be followed,” these are the living filaments that summon.